mcognetta/jamo-bpe-loresmt/README.md

 This depends on `torch`(we use >=2), `fairseq`, `sentencepiece`, and `sacrebleu`.

+To properly install `fairseq`, navigate to the `fairseq` directory and run `pip install --editable ./`.

 We include the preprocessed Jeju/Korean corpus from https://aclanthology.org/2020.lrec-1.318/ (and https://github.com/kakaobrain/jejueo, which is licensed under an Apache 2.0 license) to assist you.
 These are present in `fairseq/examples/kr_translation/orig` and are placed in different subdirectories depending on the representation (note that we use the suffix `_no_end` for `positional` and `compat` jamo to signal that they don't use an explicit empty 종성 character: e.g., `한 -> ㅎㅏㄴ` but `무 -> ㅁㅜ`, not `ㅁㅜ(x)`).

 To add your own corpora, make a similar directory structure, and use `jamo_utils.py` to preprocess the Korean corpus into the correct representation.
 Non-Korean corpora can be left alone or preprocessed in whatever format you want.